 South Fork Fire and Salt Fire in New Mexico

 1-minute Mesoscale Domain Sector GOES-18 (GOES-West) Day Fire RGB, Shortwave Infrared (3.9 µm), and “Red” Visible (0.64 µm) images with overlays of the Fire Power and Fire Mask derived product (2 components of the GOES Fire Detection and Characterization Algorithm FDCA) (above) displayed signatures of the South Fork Fire and Salt Fire, which started on 17 June 2024 near Ruisodo in southern New Mexico.
-The GOES-18 3.9 µm Shortwave Infrared brightness temperature exhibited by the northernmost South Fork Fire first reached 137.88ºC (the saturation temperature of GOES-18 ABI Band 7 detectors) at 2012 UTC — and that fire continually maintained the 137.88ºC saturation temperature for about 5.5 hours (ending at 0140 UTC).
+The GOES-18 3.9 µm Shortwave Infrared brightness temperature exhibited by the northernmost South Fork Fire first reached 137.88ºC (the saturation temperature of GOES-18 ABI Band 7 detectors) at 2012 UTC — and that fire continually exhibited the 137.88ºC saturation temperature for about 5.5 hours (ending at 0140 UTC).
 The 2 wildfires caused evacuations to be ordered for much of Ruisodo community.1-minute GOES-18 True Color RGB images (source) on 17 June (below) showed the transport of dense smoke from the wildfires.
 Note the occasional brighter-white pyrocumulus jumps near the fire source region.

 A Suomi-NPP VIIRS Day/Night Band image valid at 0809 UTC (2:09 AM local time) on 18 June (below) displayed the bright nighttime glow of the 2 wildfires near Ruisodo — with the combined smoke plume extending to the northeast and fanning out across the Texas Panhandle.
 Smoke occasionally restricted the surface visibility to 4-5 miles at Ruisodo Regional Airport KSRR.
 1-minute GOES-18 images and derived fire products on 18 June are shown below.